 3.2.1 Priority formats

 The Cortex-A9 processor implements a five-bit version of the priority format in the ARM Generic Interrupt Controller Architecture Specification.
+In Non-secure state only four bits of the priority format are visible.

 3.2.2 Using CFGSDISABLE